FREQUENTLY ASKED QUESTIONS

 What style of food do you offer at 1873?

 Thomas specialises in fish and seafood so you can expect a fish-heavy taster menu when you visit 1873.
-He uses the best of local, fresh ingredients to create a delicious dish which showcases the fantastic local produce we have available from both land and sea in North Devon
+He uses the best of local, fresh ingredients to create a delicious dish which showcases the fantastic local produce we have available from both land and sea in North Devon.

 Are children welcome at 1873?

 We are always happy that parents/grandparents are exposing their children/grandchildren to quality food at such a young age!
-We would only ask that our younger diners attend our lunch service as the evenings tend to be special occassions where couples may be wanting to enjoy an evening away from children so we do respect that.
+We would only ask that our younger diners attend our lunch service as the evenings tend to be special occasions where couples may be wanting to enjoy an evening away from children so we do respect that.

 We don’t offer a ‘kids menu’ and have found that our younger diners have always been happy to eat the same dishes as their parents, but we can simplify them if needed.

-Do you cater for vegans?
+Do you cater for vegans or dairy-free diners?

 Do you cater for vegetarians?